MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/communicate-btwn-web-native.md

         SendJsonWebMessage();
         return true;
     ```

-Done!
-That is how WebView2 communicates through simple messages.
+That completes the example showing how WebView2 communicates through simple messages.

-### Receiving message strings via postMessage
+### Receive message strings via postMessage

-This example follows the 'Recieving Messages section' to change the text of the title bar.
+This example follows the `Receiving Messages` section to change the text of the title bar.
 The host app receives a message from WebView2 with the new title bar text.

 The C++ file handles the title text and communicates it to the host app as a string.